chef/chef-web-docs/chef_master/source/chef_shell.rst

    $ chef (preprod) > pp nodes.find(:ec2_public_hostname => 'ec2*')

-A code block can be used to format the results.
+You can also format the results with a code block.
 For example:

 .. code-block:: bash